 As part of the Joint Action outcomes, EUROCAT systematically monitors the rates of birth defects over time.
-The EUROCAT Statistical Monitoring Report 200985 described trends in Europe for the ten year period 2000-2009.
+The EUROCAT Statistical Monitoring Report 2009 described trends in Europe for the ten year period 2000-2009.

 Two major surveys are been conducted by EUROCAT: one on the 'Prevention on Congential Anomalies by Folic Acid and Folates' has been addressed to 33 respondents in 23 Member States and the results are being analysed.
-A second one on 'Public Health Action on Primary Prevention of Congenital Anomalies' will be launched in 2012.
+A second one on 'Public Health Action on Primary Prevention of Congenital Anomalies' was launched in 2012.
+In addition, data was placed on the EUROCAT website in 2012 concerning the prevalence of selected monogenic syndromes in Europe and presented at the ECRD 2012 conference.

-Joint Action to support the Orphanet database (2011-20134)
+Joint Action to support the Orphanet database (2011-2013)

-Orphanet86 is the reference portal for information on rare diseases and orphan medicinal products in Europe Orphanet, and was established in 1997 by the French Ministry of Health (Direction Générale de la Santé) and the INSERM (Institut National de la Santé et de la Recherche Médicale).
+Orphanet is the reference portal for information on rare diseases and orphan medicinal products in Europe Orphanet, and was established in 1997 by the French Ministry of Health (Direction Générale de la Santé) and the INSERM (Institut National de la Santé et de la Recherche Médicale).
 Both agencies are still funding the core project.
-The European Commission funds the encyclopaedia and the collection of data in European countries (since 2000 with DG Public Health grants and since 2004 with DG Research funding).
+The European Commission funds the inventory of diseases, th encyclopaedia and the collection of data on expert services in European countries (since 2000 with DG Public Health grants and since 2004 with DG Research funding).
 Orphanet is accessed by 20,000 users each day from over 200 countries.
-Orphanet provides direct online access to all stakeholders to: an inventory of rare diseases and an encyclopaedia in 6 languages (English, French, Spanish, German, Italian and Portuguese); a search by sign and symptom function to facilitate diagnosis; expert clinics in Europe including national centres of expertise and European networks; medical laboratories and available tests; patient organisations; ongoing research including clinical trials and registries; an inventory of orphan medicinal products; OrphaNews France and Europe (newsletters about scientific and political progress in the field of rare diseases); and the thematic studies and reports offered by the Orphanet Report Series87.
-Reports in the series include lists of rare diseases with their prevalence88, lists of orphan medicinal products in Europe89, lists of rare disease registries in Europe90 and lists of collaborative research projects and clinical networks in the field of rare diseases funded by the European Commission91.
-Orphanet data is collected in each European Member State and is expert validated.
+Orphanet provides direct online access to all stakeholders to: an inventory of rare diseases and an encyclopaedia in 6 languages (English, French, Spanish, German, Italian and Portuguese); a search by sign and symptom function to facilitate diagnosis; expert clinics in Europe including national centres of expertise and European networks; medical laboratories and available tests; patient organisations; ongoing research including clinical trials and registries; an inventory of orphan medicinal products and other products intended for rare diseases; OrphaNews, anewsletter about scientific and political progress in the field of rare diseases; and the thematic studies and reports offered by the Orphanet Report Series.
+Reports in the series include a list of all rare diseases by alphabetical order, lists of rare diseases with their prevalence, lists of orphan medicinal products in Europe, lists of rare disease registries in Europe and lists of collaborative research projects and clinical networks in the field of rare diseases funded by the European Commission.